-The Kalahari Raptor Centre cares for injured birds and many of these majestic birds can be seen at close quarters.
-Another marvel is the Witsand Nature Reserve situated about 80 km south-west of Postmasburg, which features a 100-m high dune of brilliant white sand.
+The Kalahari Raptor Centre cares for injured birds.
+Many of these majestic creatures can be seen at close quarters.
+Another marvel is the Witsand Nature Reserve, situated about 80 km south-west of Postmasburg, which features a 100-m high dune of brilliant white sand.
 It stretches for about 9 km and is about 2 km wide.